hennr/series-stalker/README.md

 ## Development

-For local development start the program via spring-boot-maven-plugin
+For local development start the program via spring-boot-maven-plugin:

     mvn spring-boot:run

-If working on the front-end code start the parcel watch mode to get your changes hot reloaded in the browser:
+If working on the front-end code start the parcel watch mode, after the spring-boot:run, to get your changes hot reloaded in the browser:

-    cd src/main/reactjs
     node/yarn/dist/bin/yarn watch